Caring & Support

 Personal, handwritten notes of caring and support from the congregation are sent by the committee to members to help them celebrate their joys and to comfort them in times of ill health and sorrow.

-Best wishes for a Happy Anniversary or Birthday can be posted in the Temple Newsletter by contacting a committee member.
+Best wishes for a Happy Anniversary or Birthday can be posted in the Temple Newsletter.
 B’nai Harim members are always willing to support one another with acts of lovingkindness.

 Mi Shebeirach List